Huntington, Indiana: Transportation

 Huntington Municipal Airport, a small airport for general aviation, lies southeast of the city.
 The Huntington Municipal Airport is a private airport.
 It is also used for some special events like Touch a Truck.
-It is small with one runway and 2 hangers, with a small main building.
+It is small with one runway and 2 hangars, with a small main building.
 The city has no public transport buses.

 Note: The planes are usually small and most flights are test runs or small trips.